-Commission, "[t]he significance of this proposal was that it both responded to the intent of 28 U.S.C. § 994(j) and finessed the need to create a new 'first offender' CHC."8
+The Commission has struggled with recognizing first offenders for some years.
+A very early staff working group proposed a two-level reduction for defendants with no criminal history points who had not used violence or weapons during the offense.
+According to the Commission, "[t]he significance of this proposal was that it both responded to the intent of 28 U.S.C. § 994(j) and finessed the need to create a new 'first offender' CHC."

-The proposal was not advanced.
+The proposal did not advance.
 The Commission said in 2005 that the fact that the early commissions lacked recidivism data had a role in preventing any first offender guideline.
+10

 Today, of course, we have ample evidence, thanks to the Commission's robust collection and analysis of sentencing data.
 For example, now we know that offenders with zero criminal history points have the lowest recidivism rates of any sentenced in the federal system.
-They enjoy the lowest re-arrest rates (30.2 percent) beating out offenders with one criminal history point who had re-arrest rates of 46.9 percent.
-11 Moreover, they comprise over 40 percent of all defendants in Criminal History Category I. 12
+11 They enjoy the lowest re-arrest rates (30.2 percent), beating out offenders with one criminal history point who had re-arrest rates of 46.9 percent.
+12 Moreover, they comprise over 40 percent of all defendants in Criminal History Category I. 13